 One would argue you can never have enough monograms, and we’d have to agree!
 A custom cutting board, embroidered leather weekender bag, luggage tags, and glassware are only a small sampling of personalized products available at Pottery Barn.

-For fun pops of color and unique designs, Erin Condren also offers a wide array of personalized home décor including accent pillows, acrylic serving trays, wine totes, note cards and travel mugs that can be personally personalized with new last names, initials, and monograms.
+For fun pops of color and unique designs, Erin Condren also offers a wide array of personalized home décor including accent pillows, acrylic serving trays, wine totes, note cards, and travel mugs that can be personalized with new last names, initials, and monograms.

 Getting packages delivered via monthly subscriptions are (sometimes) better than Christmas morning.
 Based on the couple’s interests, you can arrange a membership to a subscription service that will bring them joy each month.
 For wine lovers, Winc has over 100 styles of wine sent four at a time that can be preselected, or serve as a surprise.